-In Sunday’s New York Times (Aug 7, 2016), Seth Stephens-Davidowitz showed that google searches for “anxiety” have increased 150 percent since 2004.
-Anxiety today is three times as much as a decade ago!
+In Sunday’s New York Times (August 7, 2016), Seth Stephens-Davidowitz showed that Google searches for “anxiety” have increased 150 percent since 2004.
+Anxiety today is three times as much as a decade ago.
 This is stunning.
 What is going on?

-Davidowitz showed that growing anxiety doesn’t seem to be linked to specific events, to terrorist bombings and the like.
+Davidowitz showed that growing anxiety doesn’t seem to be linked to specific events, such as terrorist bombings and the like.
 Single traumatic events don’t seem to prompt a jump in internet anxiety.
 But the trend is nonetheless powerfully up.

 One has to distinguish between clinical anxiety and apprehensiveness.
-These google searches are measuring apprehensiveness: Will the children be cut down by maniac gun-rights types on their way to school?
+These Google searches are measuring apprehensiveness: Will the children be cut down by gun-rights types on their way to school?
 Will my plane be blown out of the sky on the flight to Amsterdam?

 The news gives plenty of reason for apprehension, and these internet searches for anxiety are picking that up.

 Suicide is not a direct measure of anxiety, but of serious depression (the cause of most suicides).
 Yet depression is a two-sided coin, and the other side is anxiety.
-Mixed anxiety-depression is the commonest form of either anxiety or depression in the community.
-And so suicide is a kind of proxy for serious anxiety.
+Mixed anxiety-depression is the most common form of either anxiety or depression in the community.
+And suicide is a kind of proxy for serious anxiety.

 In the United States, between 1999 and 2014, the suicide rate increased 24 percent.
 This is huge.

-Despite the widespread availability of drugs called “antidepressants,” suicide in the last fifteen years is up by a quarter.
+Despite the widespread availability of antidepressants, suicide in the last 15 years is up by a quarter.
 Many of these suicide victims will also have been troubled by clinical anxiety: by anxious, nagging, never-ending fears, by the insomnia of anxiety, by the fatigue that it causes.
 And finally, many, in an impulsive or well-considered act, will have made the fatal decision to end it all.

 My suspicion is that the world of social media is leading us into this intense worry.
 Events become enormously magnified as they rocket about the social media echo chamber, intensifying their magnitude with every click of the send button.
 This is especially true for young females, and it is unusual in a street scene today that most of the young women are not peering intently down at their handheld devices.

-For the most part, bravo!
+For the most part, bravo.
 It’s great that people can communicate so intently and frequently.
-But if what they’re communicating is fear?
+But what if they’re communicating fear?
 Then it’s not so great.
 In Europe it’s the bombings, in the US the mass shootings.
 On both sides of the Atlantic there are continual traumatic events.
 And people respond.
 Alarmed by social media, they are cancelling trips to France and driving the children to school rather than letting them walk.